jamktiko/tc-productlab-manual/tc-productlab-manual.md

   * Including contingency plans
     * Pre-incubator, incubator, etc
 * Release if applicable
-* Creation of personal career portfolio and demonstrations during demonstration day

 ## Pitching competition, career portfolio and demonstration day

 ### Pitching competition

-The project grade of this Ticorporate Product Lab comes wholly from the Dragons' Den event.
+The grade of this Ticorporate Product Lab comes wholly from the Dragons' Den event.
 It will be judged by BIT lecturers and industry specialists.
-It will be held on 18th of December at Kasvosali (C119) on Rajakatu campus.
+It will be held on [DATE TBA] at [PLACE TBA, most likely DGC]

 It is an open event which means that the teams can invite quests and that other students may attend it and watch the pitches.

 The teams have around an hour to present their business idea & achievements during Product Lab and convince the judges (BIT staff, industry specialists).